Business Deductions for Rent and Lease Payments

 Previous to the 2017 Tax Cuts and Jobs Act (TCJA), employees could deduct rent payments on Form 2106, Employee Business Expenses.
 Rents, including for a home office, were limited to 2% of adjusted gross income (AGI), but the 2017 TCJA eliminated this deduction.

 For the self-employed, information on leased cars is reported on Form 4562, Depreciation and Amortization.
 Schedule C, Profit or Loss from Business has separate lines for reporting rents and leases for vehicles, machinery, and equipment and another line for other business property.
 Cars leased for more than 30 days are reported on Part 4 of Schedule C if Form 4562 is not required.

 Deducting rent payments for a home office is figured on Form 8829, Expenses for Business Use of Your Home.
 Farmers calculate the home office deduction using the worksheet in IRS Publication 587.

 Generally, rental payments by partnerships or limited liability companies are not reported as separate items to the business owners.
 However, if an owner claims a home office deduction, then the deduction is calculated on the worksheet in IRS Publication 587.
 The rental deduction along with other home office expenses is then entered on Schedule E, Supplemental Income and Loss.
 Rent payments are also not passed on to shareholders of S corporations.

 Prepaid rents can be deducted when paid by a cash basis taxpayer if the prepayment period does extend more than 1 year after the tax year in which the rent was paid, but an accrual basis taxpayer must capitalize the cost and deduct it when performance has been accomplished for the respective period.

-Example 2: If you prepay $21,000 for a 3-year lease at the beginning of your tax year, then, whether you are on the accrual basis or cash basis, only $7000 can be deducted for each tax year.
+- Whether on the accrual basis or cash basis, only $7000 can be deducted for each tax year.